SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

     Swift uses the same memory to store the original instance and any copies,
     without actually duplicating anything.
-    As long as none of the copies is modified, they can all share the same memory.
+    As long as none of the copies are modified, they can all share the same memory.
     Before modifying one of the copies,
     Swift does the work of setting aside new memory for this copy,